mohafn/relaxr/README.md

 ### Technical Requirements

-- Use in-line-block or floats in your CSS to achieve a two-column layout
+- Use CSS Flexbox or CSS Grid in your CSS to achieve a two-column layout
 - Use the correct ```Open Sans``` Google Font typeface to style the text denoted in the [design file](./starter-code/design_file.txt) and according to the JPEG provided
 - Use proper filename conventions (lowercase, .html)
 - Use a single external CSS stylesheet to style all pages